mpartel/javaportability/README.markdown

 * it's marked `native` and is not whitelisted [TODO].
 * it's blacklisted [TODO].

+## Caveats ##

+* Polymorphism: Currently if code calls a method on an interface or a superclass and a subclass overrides that method with unsafe code, the tool will not issue a warning.
+In general the tool might not even know about the subclass.
+* Reflection: There's no way to see whether unsafe code is called through reflection.

 ## TODO ##

 * Ignore lists ("don't care that this method is called").